NetCoreTemplates/vue-desktop/README.md

 The lightweight footprint of Vue Desktop Apps allows for multiple deployment options, including:

-  1. Publish to Gist
+  1. Publish to a Gist
-  2. Publish to GitHub Repo
+  2. Publish to a GitHub Repo
   3. Publish to .zip and run with `app` tool
   4. Publish to self-contained .zip (bundled with app tool)